 He watched the man til the police came.
 Nunn told witness that he had been to Bury for a load of coal, but came home without it because he could not wait.
 He also said that "the motor had been losing money."

 P.-c.
 Amos Stiff (Chevington) stated that Charles Nunn came to his station and asked him to go to his house.
 He made a statement, and witness accompanied him to his house and found George Nunn lying on a bed and hold some blood-stained linen round his neck.

 On the floor were several handkerchiefs and pieces of linen, and a razor stained with blood.
 On examination witness found that Nunn had a wound in his throat, which had stopped bleeding.
 Nunn said, "I am sorry to give you all this trouble.
-Mr. Stiff: I must have been a food, I wish I had not done it."
+Mr. Stiff: I must have been a fool, I wish I had not done it."
 Witness took the man to the West Suffolk Hospital.
 Witness understood that Nunn had been worried a good deal on account of the marriage of his sister, who had been keeping house for 17 years, and also on account of bad trade and loss on his motor.